Libensemble/libensemble/docs/overview_usecases.rst

-libEnsemble is a Python library to coordinate the concurrent evaluation of dynamic ensembles of calculations. libEnsemble uses a manager to allocate work to various workers.
+libEnsemble is a Python library to coordinate the concurrent evaluation of dynamic ensembles of calculations. libEnsemble uses a manager to allocate work to multiple workers.
 A libEnsemble worker is the smallest indivisible unit to perform some calculation.
 The work performed by libEnsemble is governed by three routines: